plaited/plaited/README.md

 5. search for **Dev Containers:Clone Repository in Container Volume**
 6. Enter this repo name **plaited/token-utils**
 7. Wait for it to download and set everything up
-8. Open a VSCode terminal tab and run `zsh test.sh`
+8. Open a VSCode terminal tab and run `zsh setup.sh`